The Family of Philip

 The Fisher Family - Life in the New World

 The Fisher story began in 19th century Bavaria.
-In 1846, Philip Fischer (30) and his wife Eva Dewald Fischer (26), along with their daughters Eva and Caroline, came to America from Germany during the first big wave of immigration.
+In 1846, thirty year old Philip Fischer and his wife, twenty-six year old Eva Dewald Fischer, along with their daughters Eva and Caroline, came to America from Germany during the first big wave of immigration.
 They settled near Pittsburgh, in a section of West Liberty Borough locally known as Brookline.
 Philip acquired seventeen acres of land off of Edgebrook Avenue.
 The 'c' was dropped from the last name, and the Fisher's set about a fresh life in the new world.

 Philip and Eva's family grew to ten with the addition of daughters Catherine, Elizabeth, Helena, Mary and Margaretha.
 They also had one son, Philip, their second youngest before Maggie, born in 1857.
 The family lived in a "clapboard" house that Philip constructed on the property, near the 2000 block of Edgebrook Avenue.